SabbathHex/vim-todofile/README.md

 ## Optional stuff

-Using [auto-save](https://github.com/907th/vim-auto-save) in conjunction with vim session mechanism allows to turn this plugin into a todo application
+Using [auto-save](https://github.com/907th/vim-auto-save) in conjunction with vim session mechanism allows to turn this plugin into a todo application.
+There is an example in `contrib` folder of integrating this into tmux.

 NoMatchParen(or other way to disable parentheses highlighting) is also recommended.

-	augroup _todofile_vimrc
+	augroup todofile_vimrc
 		autocmd FileType todofile
 					\ let b:auto_save = 1 |
 					\ NoMatchParen